kodi-il/radio-il/README.md

 Radio-IL: A M3U Playlist for Israeli Radio Stations
 ---------------------------------------------------

 This playlist is intended to be used with IPTVSimple PVR-addon for XBMC by afedchin but will work with any player which support m3u playlist.

+Installation instructions:
-Just download as zip, extract somewhere, choose the m3u and the logos library.
+Click on the "ZIP" button to download as zip, extract somewhere, on IPTVSimple configuration choose the m3u and the logos library.

 Issues: